metadata toggle

 Solenopotes capillatus

-Ivomec Super Injection for Cattle may also be used as an aid in the control of biting lice (Damalinia bovis) and the mange mite Chorioptes bovis, but complete elimination may not occur.
+The veterinary medicinal product may also be used as an aid in the control of biting lice (Damalinia bovis) and the mange mite (Chorioptes bovis), but complete elimination may not occur.

 Persistent Activity

 The timing of treatment should be based on epidemiological factors and should be customised for each individual farm.
-A dosing program should be established by a qualified professional person.
+A dosing programme should be established by a qualified professional person.

 Do not use intramuscularly or intravenously.
-IVOMEC Super Injection for Cattle is a low-volume product registered for use in cattle.
+The veterinary medicinal product is a low-volume product registered for use in cattle.
 Do not use in other species as severe adverse reactions, including fatalities in dogs, may occur.
+Do not use in cases of hypersensitivity to the active substances or to any of the excipients.

 For use only in beef cattle and non-lactating dairy cattle.
 Care should be taken to avoid the following practices because they increase the risk of development of resistance and could ultimately result in ineffective therapy: